-The out of bounds zones are the same color.

-All other zones will be a different color.
+The out of bounds zones are the same color, as are the end zones.
+The board will be divided into 2 color zones down the center line (not pictured).
+Each side of the line will be a different color.

 Figure 1: The playing board